HJReachability/safety_rl/README.md

 ## Dependencies:

-`'numpy', 'matplotlib', 'spinup', 'tensorflow==1.9.0', 'gym', 'scipy', 'ray==0.7.3', 'pandas'` I have locked the versions for `ray` and `tensorflow` because the APIs change rapidly and that can break existing code.
+`'numpy', 'matplotlib', 'spinup', 'tensorflow==1.9.0', 'gym', 'scipy', 'ray==0.7.3', 'pandas'` The `ray` and `tensorflow` dependencies are locked at the current version because the APIs change rapidly and that can break existing code.

 ## Run Experiments: